alonsooteroseminario/QuickClash/README.md

 QuickClash Revit Add-in for Clash Detection

-> Software Open Source.
-Revit Add-in Tool to fix and coordinate as fast as possible your BIM model.
+> Revit Add-in Tool to fix and coordinate as fast as possible your BIM model.
 >
 > Include:
 > + ![image](/Resources/architech-working-(1).png) Start Clash : Start the execution of the Addin.
 What happens when you run it is that all the Clash Parameters are created: "Clash", "Clash Solved", "Element ID", etc; along with a view called "COORD" to start using the Clash Detection tool on it.